claceio/clace/README.md

 ## Overview

 Clace is an Apache-2.0 licensed project building a web app development and deployment platform for internal tools.
-Clace allows easy and secure hosting of multiple web apps, in any language/framework, on a single machine.
+Clace allows you to build and deploy Hypermedia based web apps.
 Clace is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

-Clace combines the functionality of a reverse proxy, a hypermedia based micro-framework and a container orchestrator (using Docker or Podman) in a single lightweight binary.
-After starting the Clace server and ensuring Docker or Podman is running, new apps can be installed in one command from GitHub source repo.
-Clace builds the image and starts the container lazily, on the first API call.
-Clace can also automatically build simple form based UI for backend APIs.

-Clace can be used to develop any containerized web app on a development machine and then deploy the app on a shared server.
+Clace can also be used to develop any containerized web app on a shared server.
 Apps are deployed directly from the git repo, no build step required.
-Clace can be used to deploy Streamlit apps, adding OAuth authentication for access control across a team.
+For example, Clace can be used to deploy Streamlit/Gradio apps, adding OAuth authentication for access control across a team.

-This repo hosts the source code for Clace server and client.
+This repo hosts the source code for Clace.
 The source for the documentation site [clace.io](https://clace.io) is in the [docs](https://github.com/claceio/docs) repo.
-App specifications, which are templates to build apps, are defined in the [appspecs](https://github.com/claceio/appspecs) repo.
+App specifications, which are templates to create apps, are defined in the [appspecs](https://github.com/claceio/appspecs) repo.
+Sample apps are in the [apps](https://github.com/claceio/apps) repo.

 <img alt="Clace intro gif" src="https://clace.io/intro_dark_small.gif"/>